aphecetche/docker-alice-amore/README.md

 - daqfxs : a simple machine to act as the DAQ File eXchange Server (use for the output the DAs)
-- datedb : a MySQL server with DATE, AMORE and LOGBOOK databases -
+- datedb : a MySQL server with DATE, AMORE and LOGBOOK databases

 Note that the 3 main online databases are handled by the same "machine" (datedb), for the sake of simplicity of this dev. setup.
-Nothing prevents to change that to a more realistic scenario with one server for each database, if need be (just changed the relevant docker-compose.yml)
+Nothing prevents to change that to a more realistic scenario with one server for each database, if need be (just change the relevant docker-compose.yml)